 Skip to contents

-Impute missing values in a numeric matrix using k-nearest neighbors (K-NN).
+Impute missing values in a numeric matrix using full K-nearest neighbors (K-NN).

 Usage